St David's Marist, Inanda: Uniform

 Students wear a navy blue blazer with vertical gold stripes and a navy blue tie with diagonal gold stripes.
 The Marist Monogram (an intertwined "A.M." for "Ave Maria") appears on the pocket of the blazer.
 A "Half Colours" tie is awarded to students excelling in academics or any of the school's sports, cultural, or service activities.
 "Full Colours" are awarded to individuals who distinguish themselves as being one of the best in their sport or other disciplines.
+The 1st team colours, worn by the boys representing the school for various sports at the highest level, is black and gold.
+The variance from the traditional royal blue and gold was created in the early days to avoid a clash with the colours of sporting rival Marist Observatory, and so it was decided to use the colours of St David, the Catholic patron saint of Wales and of the school, which are black and gold.

-Hierarchy and student structures
+Hierarchy and school structures

 The Matrics (grade 12) constitute the leadership body of the school, known as the Matric Leadership Group.
 Between twelve and fourteen grade 11 boys are elected by the school in October to constitute the Prefect body for the following year.
 They take over the leadership of the school in mid-October when the Matrics commence their study leave.

+The school runs on the house system.
+All boys are allocated to one of the eight houses listed below.

+When the school was first founded the number of boys warranted only 3 houses.
+These original houses were: